Jamie Miley: Newcastle United

 Miley joined Newcastle United's Academy at the age of 11.

-He made debut for Newcastle's Under-21 side at the age of 17 against Sheffield Wednesday in the 2021–22 EFL Trophy.
+He made his debut for Newcastle's Under-21 side at the age of 17 against Sheffield Wednesday in the 2021–22 EFL Trophy.
 Miley played for the first-team for the first time during their pre-season friendly win against Gateshead in July 2023 and again in friendly wins over Hull City in July 2024 and La Liga team Girona in August 2024.

 Newport County (loan)

-On 29 August 2024, Miley joined League Two Newport County on loan for the remainder of the 2024–25 season.
+On 29 August 2024, Miley joined League Two club Newport County on loan for the remainder of the 2024–25 season.
 He made his debut for Newport on 3 September 2024 in the 2–1 EFL Trophy defeat to Cheltenham Town.
 Miley made his Football League debut on 22 October 2024 in the 2–0 League Two win against Gillingham.
 He was recalled by Newcastle from his loan to Newport on 13 January 2025.
 Miley made eight appearances for the club, three of those starts, during an injury-hit spell at Newport.

 Hartlepool United

 On 30 January 2025, Miley signed for National League side Hartlepool United.
-On 1 February he scored on his debut, a stoppage time equaliser in a 1–1 draw at Braintree Town.
+On 1 February 2025 he scored on his debut, a stoppage time equaliser in a 1–1 draw at Braintree Town.
 On 11 October 2025, he signed a contract extension at Hartlepool to keep him with the club until 2027 with the option of another year.
+Miley played in all 46 league games for Pools in the 2025–26 season, scoring three times.